GrapeBaBa/sui4j/README.md

 ## Using

-The latest 0.4.3 version tested with sui devnet-0.24.0 version.
+The latest 1.0.0-alpha version tested with sui v1.0.0 version.(dynamic field api will be added soon)

 ### Maven